 Public Safety Policies and Crime Statistics:

-Scottsdale Community College enjoys good relations with its neighbors and maintains a highly visible Public Safety Department that provides for the safety of the campus community.
+The MCCCD Department of Public Safety enjoys good relations with its neighbors and maintains a highly visible Public Safety office at Scottsdale Community Colleg that provides for the safety of the campus community.
 However, no community can be totally risk free in today’s society.
 To lessen the chances of crimes occurring within the campus community, cooperation and vigilance is critical.
 All members of the campus community are encouraged to immediately report all suspected crimes, unusual or suspicious activities, and emergencies to Public Safety.

 Campus Police and Security